 Enjoy a 15-day honeymoon adventure that covers several of Costa Rica’s greatest outdoor destinations.
 Begin in the capital city for a welcome dinner, before heading to the Arenal region for river rafting, volcano hikes, scenic waterfalls, and more.
 Next, go snorkeling and kayaking in the ocean on the shores of beautiful Manuel Antonio National Park.
 Venture into the cloud forests of Monteverde to take suspension bridges and ziplines through the greenery, followed by downtime in Tamardino Beach to surf, sail, and relish magnificent sunsets.

-Add a little adrenaline to your family vacation with this 8-day Costa Rica adventure.
+Add a little adrenaline to your family vacation with this eight-day Costa Rica adventure.
 Starting in San José, you'll set out to experience the rainforest and its hidden treasures first-hand in Arenal Volcano National Park.
 Raft the rapids of the Sarapiquí River, zipline through the jungle canopy, and visit with monkeys and parrots at a local wildlife center.
 End your trip where the rainforest meets the ocean at Manuel Antonio National Park, where kids can swim and snorkel, relax on pristine white sand beaches, and go dolphin-spotting on a catamaran cruise.

 Get your adrenaline pumping with this active 8-day itinerary showcasing Costa Rica's magnificent natural wonders.
 Starting in the capital of San José, you'll journey through a land of rivers, jungles, waterfalls, and volcanoes to reach the spectacular white-sand beaches of Manuel Antonio National Park.
 Along the way, enjoy a perfect blend of thrilling activities and relaxing downtime as you brave whitewater rapids, hike high into the rainforest's canopy, and sail and swim off the pristine Pacific coast.